FrameworkComputer/linux-docs/Ubuntu22.04LTS-Manual-Setup-12thGen.md

 ## This will:

 - Update your Ubuntu install's packages.
-- Install the recommended OEM kernel.
+- Install the recommended OEM kernel and provide you with an alert should the OEM kernel needing updating.
 - Disable the ALS sensor so that your brightness keys work.